 Will: That’s a great question, and yeah so, the cannabis plant and the cannabis family, which hemp is part of, has one of the most diverse terpene profiles on the planet.

 Terpenes are what give different smells and scents.
-The olfactory system is one of the most under-glorified delivery systems and system of the body and it really directly relates right into the connect to the hypothalamus, which is kind of the like the information center for the endocrine system, as well as to our limbic system, which is our emotional body, as well as the reptilian brain for general functions, which people considers fight or flight.
+The olfactory system is one of the most under-glorified delivery systems and system of the body and it really directly relates right into the connection to the hypothalamus, which is kind of the like the information center for the endocrine system, as well as to our limbic system, which is our emotional body, as well as the reptilian brain for general functions, which people considers fight or flight.

 For instance, people will know lavender essential oil.
 So essential oils are predominantly terpenes and have some phytonutrients in them as well.
 People know that lavender essential oil is very common and relaxing and helps have a deeper sleep, to name a few benefits.
-One of the primary terpenes in the lavender essential oil is called linalool, and it is also found in hops and certain strain and varieties of the hemp and cannabis plant.
+One of the primary terpenes in the lavender essential oil is called linalool, and it is also found in hops and certain strains and varieties of the hemp and cannabis plant.
 And so those strains that have high linalool combination are well known for calming, soothing effects.
-There is also another terpene called pinene that’s present and named after pine trees and it gives out that well known pine scent.
+There is also another terpene called pinene that’s present and named after pine trees and it gives out that well-known pine scent.

 And so pinene is great for soothing muscles and also provides some alertness in the body.
 And so, strains with higher pinene are more cerebral, good for muscles.
 People know that different terpenes profiles in essential oils have a diverse benefit to the body.

 What’s come out more recently as people study it, is that you can use the terpenoids to guide the cannabinoids, which are actually a type of terpene (it’s a denser terpene, a tetra-terpene), through the body for different targeted cell receptor sites.
-So, it’s, really cutting edge fascinating science where we can direct the CBD when taken and if you can smell a particular combination of terpenes, let’s say our Clarify Blend.
+So, it’s, really cutting-edge fascinating science where we can direct the CBD when taken and if you can smell a particular combination of terpenes, let’s say our Clarify Blend.

 Jason: Awesome!
 So, it actually enhances the benefits of the CBD and maybe tailors them to the particular need of the individual?